brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/rogue.md

-_Rope Master (Ex):_ A rogue with this ability can move at her normal speed when using rope on a [Climb](skill_dir/climb#_climb check, can take 10 when using [Acrobatics](skill_dir/acrobatics#_acrobatics) to move over narrow surfaces even when in danger or distracted, and gains a +4 bonus when determining the DC to escape bonds when she ties up a creature.
+_Rope Master (Ex):_ A rogue with this ability can move at her normal speed when using rope on a [Climb](skill_dir/climb#_climb) check, can take 10 when using [Acrobatics](skills/acrobatics#_acrobatics) to move over narrow surfaces even when in danger or distracted, and gains a +4 bonus when determining the DC to escape bonds when she ties up a creature.

-_Strong Stroke (Ex_: A rogue with this talent rolls twice when making [Swim](skill_dir/swim#_swim checks and takes the better result.
-If she already rolls twice while making a [Swim](skill_dir/swim#_swim check because of another ability or effect, she gains a +2 insight bonus on both of those rolls instead.
+_Strong Stroke (Ex)_: A rogue with this talent rolls twice when making [Swim](skill_dir/swim#_swim) checks and takes the better result.
+If she already rolls twice while making a [Swim](skills/swim#_swim) check because of another ability or effect, she gains a +2 insight bonus on both of those rolls instead.
 If the rogue is under the effect of a spell or ability that forces her to roll two dice and take the worse result, she only needs to roll 1d20 while making [Swim](skill_dir/swim#_swim) checks.